rossetti/JSLBook/docs/08-DEDSOutputAnalysis.md

 As noted in the discussion, the half-width ratio method recommended the largest number of replications.

+In the case of an indicator variable such as, $I_r$, which was suggested for use in estimating the probability that there are customers in the bank after 5 pm, the sampled observations are clearly not normally distributed.
+In this case, since you are estimating a proportion, you can use the sample size determination techniques for estimating proportions via equations \@ref(eq:propCI) and \@ref(eq:pSampleSize).

 ## Finite Horizon Example {#simoa:finhorizonex}